- Get started

 - Create accounts for Label Studio.
 Create an account to manage and set up labeling projects.

 - Set up the labeling project.
-Define the type of labeling to perform on the dataset, and add the labels that you want annotators to apply.
+Define the type of labeling to perform on the dataset and configure project settings.

 - Import data as labeling tasks.